mattboehm/vim-accordion/README.markdown

 The easiest way to open versions of a file is to run [fugitive](https://github.com/tpope/vim-fugitive)'s `:Glog --reverse`, highlight the desired changes in the quickfix list, and hit the [unstack](https://github.com/mattboehm/vim-unstack) shortcut.
 See the [screenshots](#Screenshots) below for an example of diff mode in action.

 There are also commands to temporarily change the layout without starting/stopping.
-To learn more about these, type `:help accordion-running-once`.
+To learn more about these, type `:help accordion_running_once`.

 Screenshots
 -----------